-- On the Clusters page, click the name of a cluster or click Details in the Actions column.
+- On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click Details in the Actions column.
 The details page of the cluster appears.

 - In the Create Node Pool dialog box, configure the node pool.
-For more information about the parameters, see Create a managed kubernetes cluster.
+For more information about the parameters, see Create a managed Kubernetes cluster.
 The following list describes some of the parameters:

-- Quantity: Specify the number of nodes that you want to add to the node pool.
+- Quantity: Specify the initial number of nodes in the node pool.
 If you do not want to add nodes to the pool, set this parameter to 0.

-- Operating System: Select Windows.
+- Operating System: Select a Windows operating system.

-- Click OK.
-On the Node Pools page, the Status column of the node pool displays Initializing.
-This indicates that the node pool creation is in progress.
-After the node pool is created, the Status column displays Active.
+- Click Confirm Order.
+On the Node Pools page, if the state of the node pool is Initializing, it indicates that the node pool is being created.
+After the node pool is created, the state of the node pool changes to Active.